Summer Academy Registration Closes Soon!

-Thinking about college?
-Now is the time to start preparing!
-In our University Prep Program, you’ll receive the guidance and advice you need to feel more confident and prepared for your academic future.
-We’ll de-mystify the college application process, share financial aid and scholarship resources, and help you find schools that fit your academic goals and extra-curricular interests.
-You’ll attend workshops and seminars on topics such as Personal Statement & Essay Writing, and work to improve your team-building skills while tackling real-world problems that face college students nationwide.
-Not only will this program help you prepare to apply to the schools of your choice, but it will open your eyes to the exciting and fun experiences that college can offer.
-You’ll stay in a residence hall on the beautiful University of Georgia campus, eat in the dining commons, swim at Legion Pool, and explore campus and downtown Athens.
-This program is the perfect starting point for your college career!
-You should expect an academically rigorous experience that challenges you to think about your future, and encourages you to become a leader in addressing issues that will affect you during your college career.
+Can’t stop thinking about college?
+Get a taste of collegiate life this summer with our University Prep Program.
+We will give you the guidance and advice needed to feel more confident and prepared for your academic future.
+Let us de-mystify the college application process, share financial aid and scholarship resources, and help you find the right schools for your goals and interests.
+Not only will this program help prepare you for the application process, but it will open your eyes to the exciting and fun experiences colleges have to offer.
+Residential students will get the true UGA experience: sleep in a dorm on campus, eat in the dining commons, swim at Legion Pool, and explore the campus and downtown Athens.

 Students must be seriously interested in pursuing college academics.
 University Prep students must demonstrate maturity and responsibility.